dhk465/Guidia/README.md

 meaning that users cannot make a negative wish e.g. "I do not want dogs in the park".

-The chatbot also generalizes information on all categories.
-For example, the chatbot always returns parks with any kind of sports facilities in response to a user-input like "swim" or "tennis".
+Guidia also generalizes information on all categories.
+For example, Guidia always returns parks with any kind of sports facilities in response to a user-input like "swim" or "tennis".
 So the information given back to the user may not be very accurate.

 Linguistic conjunctions containing "or" is considered as "and".
-The chatbot does not have any complex understandings of conjunctions but only track the phrases in [recog_phrases.json](https://github.com/dhk465/symbolic_comp_one/blob/master/src/ica/recog_phrases.json).
+Guidia does not have any complex understandings of conjunctions but only track the phrases in [recog_phrases.json](https://github.com/dhk465/symbolic_comp_one/blob/master/src/ica/recog_phrases.json).

-Since the chatbot operates on lists of keywords, it also does not understand differences of tenses or conjugations.
+Since Guidia operates on lists of keywords, it also does not understand differences of tenses or conjugations.
 It is recommended for the user to use the present simple tense.